-For the first time ever, a federal judge will monitor the Miami Police Department to help prevent excessive force use, announced Miami Herald today.
+For the first time ever, a federal judge will monitor the Miami Police Department to help prevent excessive force use.
 The decision is due to the fact that the U.S. Justice Department found that several police-involved shootings were unjustified during a four-year period.